Are you curious to learn about the knowledge sharing and knowledge conversion process?

 The Nonaka model –

-- Examines knowledge creation as a dynamic process
+- Examines organizational knowledge creation as a dynamic process

 - A piece of knowledge is created, considering better communication between explicit and tacit knowledge